: You can if you freeze it.

 Fixing it would require a total overhaul, which you don't have the time or money for, and the higher-ups don't care how terrible it may be, as long as they get their money out of it

 .
-You can't just abandon it — too many resources have been sunk into it or Your marketing agency that has been hired to manage promotion, and as lame as that product is it's your job
+You can't just abandon it — too many resources have been sunk into it, or your marketing agency has been hired to manage promotion, and as lame as that product is, it's your job

 to make it look good.